 Our school meals are cooked in our full production kitchen using fresh ingredients that are of very good quality.
+We are proud of our 5 star food hygiene rating.
 We can cater for specific dietary requirements such as gluten free, pureed meals or religious requirements.
+Please note we aim to be as nut free as possible, therefore any packed lunch food your child brings onto the Granta site should be nut free.